jecki/DHParser/documentation_src/manuals/02_nodetree.rst

 ^^^^^^

-For finding a passage in the text or identifying certain textual features like, for exmple, matching brakets, traverisng the tree is not really an option, if only, because a passage may extend over several nodes, possibly even on different levels of the tree hierarchy.
+For finding a passage in the text or identifying certain textual features like, for example, matching brackets, traversing the tree is not really an option, if only, because a passage may extend over several nodes, possibly even on different levels of the tree hierarchy.
 For such cases it is possible to generate a content mapping that maps text positions within the pure string-content